infobloxopen/infoblox-nios-go-client/dtc/docs/DtcmonitoricmpAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a `DtcmonitoricmpAPIGetRequest` struct via the builder pattern
+Other parameters are passed through a pointer to a `DtcMonitorIcmpAPIDtcmonitoricmpGetRequest` struct via the builder pattern

 Name | Type | Description  | Notes